kanej/Posh-Cowsay/README.md

 =======
 Posh-Cowsay is a single Powershell Module file with no dependencies.
 To install it:

-1. Copy cowsay.psm1 to your modules folder.
+1. Copy cowsay.psm1 to your modules folder (C:\Users\<UserName\Documents\WindowsPowerShell\Modules> on Windows 7).
+2. Open a new Powershell terminal and import the module

-2. Import-Module cowsay
+    Import-Module cowsay

-3. cowsay Have fun!
+3. cowsay That was easy ... ish

 License
 =======